 Sr. No. Elements Current Agriculture Practices Climate Smart- Agriculture Practices 1 Land Expand agricultural area through deforestation and converting grasslands to cropland Intensify use of existing areas rather than expanding to new areas.
 Expand the area cultivated by restoring degraded land rather than deforesting new areas.
-2 Natural resources Make the most use out of natural resources - the land, water, forests, and soils used in production - without paying much attention to their sustainability over the long term.
+2 Natural resources Make the most use out of natural resources the land, water, forests, and soils used in production without paying much attention to their sustainability over the long term.
 Restore, conserve and use natural resources sustainably.
-3 Different variety and species Rely on a few crops or few high yielding varieties and breeds.
-Use a mix of traditional and modern, locally adapted varieties and breeds to maintain output, increase yields and ensure their stability in the face of climate change.
-4 Inputs Increase the use of fertilizer, pesticides and herbicides. -Improve the efficiency of agrochemical use. -Control pests and weeds using integrated management approaches. -Apply compost, manure and green manure. -Rotate crops with legumes to fixnitrogen and reduce the use of artificial fertilizers.
-5 Energy use Use farm machinery that usually relies on fossil fuels - such as tractors and diesel pumps.
-Use energy-efficient methods, such as solar power and biofuels 6 Production and marketing Specialize production and marketing to achieve greater efficiency Diversify production and marketing to add stability and reduce risk.
+3 Varieties and breeds Rely on a few crops or few high yielding varieties and breeds.
+Use a mix of traditional and modern, locally adapted vari- eties and breeds to maintain output, increase yields and ensure their stability in the face of climate change 4 Inputs Increase the use of fertilizer, pesticides and herbicides.
+Improve the efficiency of agro- chemical use.
+Control pests and weeds using integrated management approaches.
+Apply compost, manure and green manure.
+Rotate crops with legumes to fix nitrogen and reduce the use of artificial fertilizers.
+5 Energy use Use farm machinery that usu- ally relies on fossil fuels - such as tractors and diesel pumps.
+Use energy-efficient methods, such as solar power and biofu- els 6 Production and marketing Specialize production and marketing to achieve greater efficiency Diversify production and mar- keting to add stability and reduce risk.